Mobile advertising technology has completely revolutionized the world of digital marketing ever since its simple beginnings.

 These are the most common types of display ads that you will encounter.

-These ads are most commonly seen as a small banner which is placed either at the top or bottom of the screen.
+These ads are most commonly seen as a small banner that is placed either at the top or bottom of the screen.
 Banner ads will usually have static or dynamic images.

 In some instances, it even appears as a full-screen display which the user has to close before he can access the page or the app.